-65XX Professional Electives (2-4) 2-4

-SUMMER P -4
+SUMMER P-4

-6326 PHAR 6326 - Prof Practice VI 1

-PROFESSIONAL PRACTICE VI-APPLIED PRACTICE SKILLS (1) Application of patient-centered pharmacy care principles, pharmaceutical knowledge, and effective professional communication.
+6326 PHAR 6326 - Prof Practice VI PROFESSIONAL PRACTICE VI-APPLIED PRACTICE SKILLS (1) Application of patient-centered pharmacy care principles, pharmaceutical knowledge, and effective professional communication.
 An eighty-two-hour intermediate experience in an acute or ambulatory care pharmacy practice setting allows for application of principles with clinical reasoning emphasized.
 The development of a comprehensive pharmaceutical care plan with an accompanying patient case presentation will be required at the conclusion of the practicum.
 Prerequisites: PHAR 6225 or consent of instructor.
+1

-P-4 YEAR
+P-4 YEAI R

-6421 PHAR 6421 - Intro to APPE 0

-Orientation and overview of expectations while completing the advanced pharmacy practice experiences.
+6421 PHAR 6421 - Intro to APPE Orientation and overview of expectations while completing the advanced pharmacy practice experiences.
 Required assignments, performance criteria/grading, preceptor/site evaluations, and other general guidelines will be emphasized during this three-day orientation.
 Assessment of the course will be pass/fail.
 Prerequisites: Successful completion of PHAR 6326 or consent of instructor and fourth professional year standing.
+0

 64XX Advanced Pharmacy Practice Experience 5

-FALL P-4
+FALL P-4 k l

 64XX Advanced Pharmacy Practice Experience 5

 64XX Advanced Pharmacy Practice Experience 5

 64XX Advanced Pharmacy Practice Experience 5

+SPRING P -4

+64XX Advanced Pharmacy Practice Experience 5

+64XX Advanced Pharmacy Practice Experience 5

+6449 PHAR 6449 - NAPLEX Intensive Review The NAPLEX is a comprehensive exam that is based on competencies established by the National Association of Boards of Pharmacy (NABP) for licensure to practice as a pharmacist.
+The purpose of this course to help the student establish a routine of steady preparation and adequate practice in studying for the NAPLEX exam.
+5